 WHY YOU SHOULD VOTE

-If you’re a college student, the results of the 2016 election will potentially have a huge impact on your everyday life — but you can’t make a difference in that outcome unless you actually vote.
+If you’re a college student, the results of elections will potentially have a huge impact on your everyday life — but you can’t make a difference in that outcome unless you actually vote.
 College-aged voters have the potential to significantly impact political elections and to shape their own future, rather than have it shaped for them.

-All voters must register by October 11, 2016 in order to vote in the November 8, 2016 election.
+All voters must register four weeks prior to the election in order to vote in the upcoming election.

 REGISTERING TO VOTE IN PENNSYLVANIA